The 30 Best Foods for Fiber

 It helps fill you up, can clean you out, and makes achieving your weight loss goals a whole lot easier—we're talking about foods with fiber.

 According to the Institute of Medicine, women need around 25 grams per day while men require closer to 38 grams.
-Luckily, just a few smart swaps and intelligent additions to your diet can help get you there!
+Luckily, just a few smart swaps and intelligent additions can help get you there!
 Here are 30 foods to look to and then check out these 30 Fascinating Weight Loss Tricks You Haven't Tried while you're so motivated!

-Fruit, in general, is a great source of fiber.
+Fruit, in general, is a great source of this macronutrient.
 And with 8 grams in one cup, raspberries steal the sweet spotlight.
 Mixing this antioxidant-rich berry in with your morning oats or cereal will fill you up, carry you through your morning, and push you to hit that daily 30 grams in no time.

 With 5 grams of fiber per serving, starting your day with a hearty bowl of oatmeal is sure to set you on the right track.
 A study published in the Nutrition Journal found that participants who consumed oatmeal on a regular basis experienced a drop in bad cholesterol (and waist size!) due to their increased fiber intake.